lcyvin/i3wm-hidden-workspaces/README.md

 # i3wm-hidden-workspaces

-!!!
+## !!!
 THIS IS INCREDIBLY BUGGY, USE AT YOUR OWN RISK !!!
+## Seriously calling this an "alpha build" is generous

 An incredibly hacky, not entirely working method of implementing numerous named scratchpads with restoring layouts*